ReeganAnto-J/Counter_Circuit-Arduino/README.md

 # Circuit Diagram:
 ![CircuitDiagram](CounterCircuit_Diagram.png)

-Feel free to try this console app by downloading the x86 or the x64 executable file I have uploaded.
+Feel free to apply this in any of your own Arduino projects.